eslint/eslint/docs/src/extend/custom-rules.md

 ## The Context Object

+TODO: contextualize where the context object is used in a sentence

 The `context` object contains additional functionality that is helpful for rules to do their jobs.
 As the name implies, the `context` object contains information that is relevant to the context of the rule.

 The `context` object has the following properties:

 * `parserOptions` - the parser options configured for this run (more details [here](../use/configure/language-options#specifying-parser-options)).
 * `id` - the rule ID.
 * `options` - an array of the [configured options](../use/configure/rules#configuring-rules) for this rule.
-This array does not include the rule severity.
-For more information, see [here](#contextoptions).
+This array does not include the rule severity (see the [dedicated section](#contextoptions)).
 * `settings` - the [shared settings](../use/configure/configuration-files#adding-shared-settings) from configuration.
 * `parserPath` - the name of the `parser` from configuration.
 * `parserServices` - an object containing parser-provided services for rules.
 The default parser does not provide any services.
 However, if a rule is intended to be used with a custom parser, it could use `parserServices` to access anything provided by that parser.
 (For example, a TypeScript parser could provide the ability to get the computed type of a given node.)